History of the Labour Party (Ireland): Split with National Labour, establishment in Northern Ireland, and the first coalition governments, 1942-1960

 Despite efforts in the 1930s to sternly downplay the idea of Communist influence over the party, by the 1940s internal conflict and complementary allegations of communist infiltration caused a split in the Labour Party and the Irish Congress of Trade Unions.
 Tensions peaked in 1941 when party founder Jim Larkin and a number of his supporters were re-admitted to the party and subsequently accused of "taking over" Labour branches in Dublin.
 In response William X. O'Brien left with six TDs in 1944, founding the National Labour Party (NLP), whose leader was James Everett.
 O'Brien also withdrew the ITGWU from the Irish Trades Unions Congress and set up his own congress.
 The split damaged the Labour movement in the 1944 general election.
 The ITGWU attacked "Larkinite and Communist Party elements" which it claimed had taken over the Labour Party.
 The split and the anti-communist assault put Labour on the defensive.
-It launched its own inquiry into communist involvement, which resulted in the expulsion of six members (Spanish Civil War veteran, Michael O'Riordan, future chair of the Communist Party of Ireland, was notably expelled by Cork politicians Timothy Quill and T.J Murphy).
+It launched its own inquiry into communist involvement, which resulted in the expulsion of six members (Spanish Civil War veteran, Michael O'Riordan, future chair of the Communist Party of Ireland, was notably expelled by veteran Cork politicians Timothy Quill and T.J Murphy).
 Alfred O'Rahilly in The Communist Front and the Attack on Irish Labour widened the assault to include the influence of British-based unions and communists in the ITUC.
 The National Labour Party juxtaposed itself against this by emphasising its commitment to Catholic Social Teaching.
 However, Labour also continued to emphasise its anti-communist credentials.
 Speaking at a National Labour delegate conference in October 1944, Everett stated that the Labour Party's attitude "to the new organisation, 'The Vanguard,' showed how helplessly the party leaders were caught in the Communist web" and "the individuals running the Vanguard were the same people who crashed into the party in 1942, founded the notorious Dublin Central branch and caused the party constitution to be torn up."
 It was only after Larkin's death in 1947 that an attempt at unity could be made.
 Norton delivered a graveside oration at Larkin's funeral.
 However, National Labour criticised Labour's renewed calls for unity and that "failure to maintain unity within the Party occurred in 1943 when some members of the Administrative Council of the Party allowed themselves to be frightened or fooled into handing over control to a self-styled Dublin Executive, from whom they took their orders."
 They also stated that "those who wrecked the Labour Party four years ago, and had previously, by their policy of intrigue sought to make it their mouthpiece for Communist propaganda, cannot be permitted to continue their activities under cover of a democratic political organisation."
 National Labour also condemned the alleged influence of British trade unions in the Labour Party.